redhat-developer/vscode-openshift-tools/README.md

    * `Component -> Unlink` - Unlink Component from Component/Service.
    * `Component -> Open in Browser` - Open the exposed URL in browser.
    * `Component -> Push` - Push the source code to a Component.
    * `Component -> Watch` - Watch for changes, update Component on change.
+This is not supported for git based components.
    * `Component -> Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.
    * `Component -> Delete` - Delete an existing Component from the cluster and removes the local config also.